 - Broken Furnace Fan

-We’ll help you troubleshoot each one and let you know when it’s time to call a professional for AC repair.
+We’ll help you troubleshoot each one and let you know when it’s time to call a professional to repair a broken air conditioner.

 Wrong Thermostat Settings

 The wrong thermostat setting can prevent your system from turning on.
 Or, it will turn on but not do what you want it to.
 It’s common to forget to switch something after the winter.
 Or maybe someone else fiddled with it.
 Either way, this is the best place to start troubleshooting.